Se habla español

 All of these factors can play a significant role in how long it takes for your tires to show their age and need replacement.

 Be sure you’re looking into speed and load ratings to ensure they match the trailer’s specifications.
-As most trailer tires have a 65mph speed rating – towing at higher speeds creates excessive heat, causing the tire to wear down faster.
-Regarding load rating, exceeding the range is another way to increase wear – and can easily cause a blowout!
+Most trailer tires have a 65mph speed rating, and towing at higher speeds creates excessive heat, causing the tire to wear down faster.
+Regarding load rating, exceeding the range is another way to increase wear—and can easily cause a blowout!

 Overall, trailer tires typically lose one-third of their integrity after three years.
 We strongly recommend replacing trailer tires after five years – no matter how good they might look!